 - Pepper Branch Park

-If you need to rent a kayak, be sure to check out Smooth Rapids Outfitters.
+If you need to rent a kayak, check out Smooth Rapids Outfitters.

 If you are looking for a kayaking adventure in Tennessee, the Ocoee River is the place to be.
 The river is about an hour’s drive from Chattanooga, TN.